coodesh/digiage-challenge-20240402/README.md

 ## Support

-Use [our community](https://discord.gg/rdXbEvjsWu) to ask questions about the process or send a message directly to a specialist in the platform chat.
+Ssend a message directly to a specialist in the platform chat.